emacsmirror/julia-formatter/README.md

   (julia-formatter-setup-hooks)
 ```

+## How

+This packages is comprised by several pieces.
+- Pack text formatting ([JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl)) into a service that will be used with live coding.
+- Expose this service with JSON-RPC on stdin / stdout.
+- Boot/start this service from Emacs
+- Send julia code from a buffer (by either manual command or automatized indent) to the service, get formatted code and paste it into the buffer.

+The exposure of JuliaFormatter.jl is done as a service because calling `format_text()` as a standalone script takes a lot of time.
+This would hinder the coding process.

+The code that's being formatted must be self-contained (parseable, all `if`'s and `while`'s must have a corresponding `end`, all parentheses must be closed, etc).
+This is a requirement from JuliaFormatter.jl since it will fail if the code cannot be fully parsed.

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 ## Addendum